 Identify seasonality and trends

 Research helps you to identify any seasonality and trends in the business.
 For instance, if you have an e-commerce store selling snow gear, you can look at trends and allocate a budget.
-Several SEO tools offer Google trends data as part of their reporting.
+Several small business SEO tools offer Google trends data as part of their reporting.

 Keep up with the latest trends and changes in your industry with search insight.
 You can get insight into emerging trends in your niche market by tracking search terms.
 Search insight is an asset for any business because it can provide strategic direction to inform your company’s marketing strategy.
 The information is not limited to SEO campaigns, your PPC advertising campaigns, and SEO content optimization campaigns, and other marketing initiatives can also benefit from this.